 Barbuda Ocean Club

-Their ‘ideal heirloom community where you can extend your legacy for generations to come’ belongs to the Barbudans who kept it this way, not to them.
-And increasingly in a world where indigenous people are being given back their legal rights, we think their approach is misguided, rather old-fashioned and suggest they listen to Barbudans and not to the Antigua Prime Minister, because it should be a privilege to live on Barbuda, not a fight.
+In their brochure their marketing of an ‘ideal heirloom community where you can extend your legacy for generations to come’ is a community that belongs to Barbudans who have kept it this way for generations, not to the whims of the super-rich.
+And increasingly in a world where people are being given back their land-rights because their way of life is threatened, we think their approach is both ignorant and old-fashioned.
+They must listen to Barbudans because it should be a privilege to live on Barbuda; not an expensive, hostile and pointless fight.